Published on 09 December 2021

 Temporary erectile dysfunction

 Both these drugs have almost similar side effects.
 Patients using either of these two drugs must monitor their dosage and consult a doctor if anything seems worrisome.
-Both drugs have the potential of getting highly addictive, so use them with caution).
+Both drugs can potentially get highly addictive, so use them with caution).

 What Is Drug Withdrawal?

-When a person consumes a drug for several days and suddenly stops the medication leads to withdrawal symptoms; it is known as a sudden quit, cutting back the drugs.
+When a person consumes a drug for several days and suddenly stops the medication, it leads to withdrawal symptoms; it is known as a sudden quitting, cutting back the drugs.
 This leads to physical and mental dependence on the drug.

 Metizolam Vs. Etizolam Withdrawal Effects

 Metizolam and Etizolam are similar drugs that belong to the benzodiazepines group.
 Usually, benzodiazepines group drugs develop addictiveness.
-Therefore, when comparing both drugs, Etizolam shows more potential use for dependence on others.
+Therefore, Etizolam shows more potential use for dependence on others when comparing both drugs.

 When you use large doses, it leads to life-threatening conditions.
 If you suddenly stop the drugs, it will lead to an increase in the risk of seizures.
 Some of the drugs' additional symptoms include insomnia, dysphoria, and tremors.